tlswg/tls-mldsa/draft-tls-westerbaan-mldsa.md

 Similarly, the context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3 MUST be the empty string.

+The signature MUST be computed and verified as specified in
+{{Section 4.4.3 of RFC8446}}.

 The corresponding end-entity certificate when negotiated MUST use id-ML-DSA-44, id-ML-DSA-65, id-ML-DSA-87 respectively as defined in {{I-D.ietf-lamps-dilithium-certificates}}.